Skip to content

 These are some of the terms you’ll likely hear during a tour of one of Danville’s distilleries, which produce Kentucky’s famous bourbon as well as another spirit native to a country south of the equator.

 Let’s start with the bourbon first.
-For more than 10 years, Wilderness Trail Distillery on Danville’s west side has been blending old traditions with science to produce bourbon using a unique sweet mash process that has produced award-winning spirits.
+For more than 10 years, Wilderness Trail Distillery on Danville’s west side has been blending old traditions with science to distill bourbon using a unique sweet mash process that has produced award-winning spirits.
 Their bottled in bond wheated bourbon, bottled in bond high rye bourbon and bottled in bond rye whiskey can all be sampled and purchased at their visitor center.
 There are tours and tastings offered at Wilderness Trail Tuesday through Saturday, with group sizes limited to 16 people.

 And now for that mysterious Brazilian spirit called cachaca.
 At Danville’s Blue Rook Distillery, you’ll find a copper still, but you won’t find any charred white oak barrels aging bourbon.
 Instead, their still produces cacacha, made from Brazilian sugar cane.